 The Gulf sturgeon resides primarily in inland estuaries and rivers from Louisiana to Florida and a small population of the species enters the Gulf of Mexico seasonally in western Florida.
-Potential IPFs from the proposed activities that could cause impacts to the Gulf sturgeon include accidents, emissions (noise / sound), and discarded trash and debris.
+Potential IPFs from the proposed operations to the Gulf sturgeon include accidents, emissions (noise / sound), and discarded trash and debris.
 Additional information on ESA-listed fish may be found in Item 6.